Overview

 - Public transport: The nearest bus stop is in Belmullet; from there a local taxi can be arranged to the trailhead.

-- Nearby attractions: After the walk, consider visiting the Inishkea Islands, Elly Bay (a popular surf spot), or the historic Benwee Head for further coastal exploration.
+- Nearby attractions: After the walk, consider visiting the Inishkea Islands or the historic Benwee Head for further coastal exploration.
+The viewpoint at the midway point of the loop provides excellent photo opportunities of Eagle Island lighthouse, best captured during the golden hour before sunset.